 A minimum of 3-5 videos on a weekly basis will be good to begin with.
 Even though the length of the video is not the elephant in the room, YouTube considers a minimum of 30 seconds of watch time to count it as a ‘view’.

 Nearly 400 hours of video are uploaded every minute and over one billion hours are watched every day.
 Investing in a good microphone and using an appeasing backdrop is important.
 Factors affecting competition can range from the niche and quality to demographics.
-With Youtube coming under heavy reviews for monetization policies, competition is slowly shifting to video on demand services.
+With YouTube coming under heavy reviews for monetization policies, competition is slowly shifting to video on demand services.

 Placing ads on your videos must be considered carefully.
 Pre-roll ads may or may not be skipped by viewers.
 If skipped, they do not convert into a view and hence earn the video creator no money.
 On the flip side, intrusive ads put off the viewer who may choose not to watch the video until the end.
 A shorter duration of the view means less ads and less revenue.

 Video creators feel forgotten as YouTube actively changing their policy to determine the validity of the channel and favoring advertisers.
 If you’re a serious content creator, it is quite unwise to depend on YouTube for major income.
-Instead of putting so much effort on YouTube, utilise it to promote your video content and think about the alternative to YouTube monetization.
-Starting your own platform is the safest bet where no one can restrict you and that gives you absolute control over every aspect of your business.
+Instead of putting so much effort on YouTube, utilize it to promote your video content and think about the alternative to YouTube monetization.
+Starting your own video monetization platform is the safest bet where no one can restrict you and that gives you absolute control over every aspect of your business.